Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-mixed_radix_fft.rst

 Mixed Radix FFT
 ===============

-This library element implements an FFT or Inverse FFT of a point size which is not a power of 2 only but is a product of a power of 2, a power of 3, and a power of 5.
+This library element implements an FFT or inverse FFT for point sizes that are not solely powers of two, but products of powers of 2, 3, and 5.

 Entry Point
 ===========

-The graph entry point is the following:
+The graph entry point is as follows:

 .. code-block::